 - Move towards a real-time engine.
 In order to deliver data in real-time, Snowplow ETL would need to move from a Hadoop, batch-based process into a stream-based process, likely using Storm.
 Porting the data pipeline from Cascading to Storm should be significantly easier than porting it from Hive to Storm: as such, Cascading provides a useful stepping stone on our journey to deliver real time event-level analytics.

 - Make it easier to support a wider range of collector log formats.
 Because the ETL process is decoupled, handling a different log file format means only updating the first processing step in the data pipeline that parses the raw collector logs.
 That means building out the ETL to support other collectors (e.g. SnowCannon) should be much simpler.

 - Make it easier to support a growing range of event types.
-As should be clear from the data pipeline flowchart, seven event types are currently supported, each with their own set of fields.
+Seven event types are currently supported, each with their own set of fields.
 (Page views, page pings, link clicks, custom events, ad impressions, transaction events and transaction items.)
 That list is only likely to grow over time.
 By clearly differentiating each of them in the data pipeline, a Scalding-based ETL process should be easier to extend to support a greater range of events.

 We want your feedback